Florida Atlantic Players to Watch Against Fairleigh Dickinson - Second Round

 Florida Atlantic Players to Watch

-Davis leads his squad in points per contest (13.5), and also posts 5.2 rebounds and 1.5 assists.
-Defensively, he posts 1.5 steals and 0.1 blocked shots.
+Davis is tops on his team in both points (13.5) and assists (1.5) per contest, and also posts 5.2 rebounds.
+Defensively, he puts up 1.5 steals and 0.1 blocked shots.

-Vladislav Goldin registers a team-best 6.4 rebounds per contest.
-In addition, he's averaging 10.5 points and 0.4 assists, shooting 64.2% from the field.
+Vladislav Goldin is tops on his squad in rebounds per contest (6.4), and also averages 10.5 points and 0.4 assists.
+At the other end, he averages 0.4 steals and 1.2 blocked shots.

 Florida Atlantic Top Performers (Last 10 Games)